Fast bowling

 Another important factor related to seam bowling is the pitch state.
 Hard fields with cracks or bumps are best for these pitches (as hardness helps the ball bounce off the pitch without losing speed, and the uneven surface adds more random bounce).

 Swing bowling.
-These throw cause the ball to move from side to side through the air.
-When throwing, there is specific handling of the ball.
+These throw make the ball moves from side to side in the air.
+There is specific handling of the ball when throwing.
 The bowler, who throws such balls, constantly polishes one side of the ball (it is important that only one).
-So, it protects it from rapid wear, which cannot be said about the other side.
-Because the second side becomes unusable faster, this results in reverse swing feeds.
+So, he protects it from rapid wear, which cannot be said about the other side.
+Since the second side becomes unusable faster, this results in reverse swing feeds.

 Typically, the ball tackle is used as with standard fast bowling serves.
 Dippers are a swinging ball tossed as a full toss (no bounce) or a yorker (to the feet).
 These shots are also very dangerous and lead to a good result for the serving team.